Keira Knightley to appear on Broadway in 2015 in 'Therese Raquin'

-NEW YORK, Oct 23 (Reuters) - British actress Keira Knightley will make her Broadway debut next year in a new adaptation of “Therese Raquin,” based on the novel by Emile Zola.
+NEW YORK (Reuters) - British actress Keira Knightley will make her Broadway debut next year in a new adaptation of “Therese Raquin,” based on the novel by Emile Zola.

 Knightley, who was nominated for a best actress Oscar in 2006 for her performance in “Pride & Prejudice,” will begin previews of the play commissioned by Roundabout Theatre Company next year on Oct.
 1, with the official opening set for Oct.
 29.